adapter-hub/adapters/adapter_docs/method_combinations.md

 model.add_adapter("unipelt", config=config)
 ```

-Finally, as the gating values for each adapter module might provide interesting insights for analysis, `adapter-transformers` comes with an integrated mechanism of returning all gating values computed during a model forward pass via the `output_adapter_gating_scores` parameter:
+Finally, as the gating values for each adapter module might provide interesting insights for analysis, `adapters` comes with an integrated mechanism of returning all gating values computed during a model forward pass via the `output_adapter_gating_scores` parameter:

 ```python
 outputs = model(**inputs, output_adapter_gating_scores=True)